KazKobara/dockerfile_fswiki_local/README.md

 - The differences are the network addresses to be assigned and IP addresses that can access the fswiki server in the docker network.
   - docker-compose uses 10.0.0.0/24 and httpd accepts access only from 10.0.0.1.
   - shell version (docker build) uses 172.17.0.0/16 and httpd accepts access only from 172.17.0.1.
-  - See [this page](https://github.com/KazKobara/tips-jp/blob/gh-pages/docker/subnet.md) as well (after translating it from Japanese).
+  - See [this page](https://github.com/KazKobara/tips-jp/blob/gh-pages/docker/subnet.md) as well (after translation from Japanese).

 ## Docker Image Sizes